|EU Internal Energy Market Network Codes - basic information|

 Among electricity network codes in the EU Internal Energy Market the following ones deserve particular interest:

-1. Network Code on System Operation – the instrument integrating earlier editions of three draft network codes: on the Operational Security, Operational Planning & Scheduling (NC OPS) and Load-Frequency Control & Reserves (NC LCFR),
+1. Network Code on System Operation (System Operation Guidelines - SOGL) – the instrument integrating earlier editions of three draft network codes: on the Operational Security, Operational Planning & Scheduling (NC OPS) and Load-Frequency Control & Reserves (NC LCFR),

-The classification of issues treated among CACM and the Network Code on System Operation is based on the following:
+The classification of issues between CACM Regulation and the Network Code on System Operation is based on the following:

 - the Network Code on System Operation covers topics related to the physical operation of the power system, where physical scenarios are hypothesised and physical risks are involved;

 - CACM covers topics related to the operation of the electricity market and involves financial risks and risks involved with market scenarios while taking into account the physical risks described in the Network Code on System Operation.

 The above classification evolved over time.
 An example is the Network Code on System Operation itself, which, before merging, was represented by three separate system operations draft network codes: